yui-mhcp/text_to_speech/README.md

 - `Vocoder` :
     - [Waveglow](https://arxiv.org/abs/1811.00002)

-\* The speaker's embeddings are created with the Siamese Networks approach, which differs from the original paper.
+\* Some speaker's embeddings are created with the Siamese Networks approach, which differs from the original paper.
 Check the [Siamese Networks](https://github.com/yui-mhcp/siamese_networks) project for more information on this architecture.
+More recent models use the `GE2E`-loss based encoders (like in the original paper), with a CNN architecture (instead of the 3-layers LSTM), as it is faster to train.

 My SV2TTS models are fine-tuned from pretrained Tacotron2 models which speeds up a lot the training.